It’s dinnertime and you’re in the mood for something sweet and fruity. Which wine should you grab? A Barefoot Moscato, of course!

 BEST MOSCATO FOOD PAIRINGS

-When it comes to pairing Moscato with foods, you need to remember that its flavors are sweet and sugary, with hints of orange blossom, peach, and other fruit flavors.
+When it comes to pairing Moscato with foods, you need to remember that its flavors are sweet with hints of orange blossom, peach, and other fruit flavors.
 Moscato pairs extremely well with creamy desserts and fruit tarts as well as caramel, butterscotch, vanilla, and coconut flavors.
 Don’t pair it with chocolate, though—its flavors may prove too rich to pair well.

 BEST MOSCATO CHEESE PAIRINGS